“I want more money.”

 Now, make another list of what you would do with an additional $100,000,000 next week.

-The point of this exercise is to help you clear your mind of the material items and desires for instant gratification that tend to clutter your thinking when you’re used to operating with a finite supply of cash.
+Maybe you have more things you’d buy.
+But many people start struggling to come up with stuff at this point.
+Which is the idea: going through this exercise should help you clear your mind of the material items and desires for instant gratification that tend to clutter your thinking when you’re used to operating with a finite supply of cash.

 There’s always something to lust after; always something that someone else has that you don’t — and that can distract you from what you truly value.

-What tends to happen with this thought experiment is that, as you exhaust your list of what your reactionary-brain wants, you start freeing up space and energy to focus on what’s really important to you — the deep-down stuff that you don’t often get to consider in the day-to-day worry about what you need money for in the moment.
+What tends to happen with this thought experiment is that, as you exhaust your list of superficial and material items, you start freeing up space and energy to focus on what’s really important to you.

-And when you start thinking about those things — things beyond material stuff and luxury goods and flashy status symbols — you might get a lot of clarity around what matters most.
+It’s when you start thinking about those things — things beyond material stuff and luxury goods and flashy status symbols — you might get a lot of clarity around what truly matters most.

 That’s a good place to work from if you want to create a clear vision for how to use your money as a tool to achieve the most important things in life.